Key ocean water flow, vital in regulating weather, could be on brink of collapse

 The AMOC delivers warm water from the tropics to the north and brings cooler, saltier water to the south, distributing heat and energy around the world while also stirring the oceans.
 Climate scientists, observing a slowdown in the rate of flow, are already worried that the AMOC could pass a critical threshold after which it would sink into instability, with weak circulation halting the necessary flows.

-Read more at THE TIMES OF ISRAEL
+Read more at THE TIMES OF ISRAELSource: THE TIMES OF ISRAEL